kunrii/vscode-command-runner/README.md

 ## Usages

 * use shortcut `Ctrl+Alt+Space` to select custom command
-* or press `F1` and then select/type `Run Command`,
-* or right click the Text Editor and then click `Run Command` to select custom command in editor context menu

 ## Notes

 * uses yarn to create a package (install it locally or globally) for creating the package for publishing to Open VSX
-* the node package-lock.json file is ignored, you can use whatever packages you want that work, just use "npm install" to fix the UNMET DEPENDENCY problem; yarn lock is also ignored
 * good reference manual for publishing, includes the commands: https://github.com/eclipse/openvsx/wiki/Publishing-Extensions